Curation

 MUSEUM TOUR

-In collaboration with the Arts Council England and Pindrop, the project comprised a curated series of art and literature performances and interviews in response to the gallery exhibitions.
-Hosted by Simon Oldfield, he was joined on stage by actor and Talk Art podcaster Russell Tovey, multi-award-winning British actress Juliet Stevenson, and writer and activist Nikesh Shukla, and artist Mahtab Hussain.
+In collaboration with the Arts Council England and Pindrop, we curated a nationwide art and literature programme touring major museums across England including Turner Contemporary, the New Art Gallery Walsall, Pallant House Gallery and Tate Liverpool.
+It involved a series of readings from A Short Affair (compiled and edited by Simon Oldfield) selected in response to each gallery's exhibition programme, featuring actor and Talk Art podcaster Russell Tovey, multi-award-winning British actress Juliet Stevenson, writer Nikesh Shukla, and artist Mahtab Hussain.

-• Contemporary Art Society & Tate Collection and Archive
+• Contemporary Art Society & Tate Collection

 Image: Installation view of ‘Ponder Pause Process (A Situation)’ at Tate Britain, London, 2010.
 Photo: Joe Plommer and Matthew Blaney

-• GROSVENOR ESTATE MAYFAIR
+• GROSVENOR ESTATE, MAYFAIR

 Image: Seduction, Simon Foxall, Carlos Place, Mayfair